-Since the last annual report was issued, the PROC has held the following meetings in 2022:
+Since the last annual report was issued, the PROC has held the following meetings in 2023:

-- February 9th
+- February 1st

-- May 18th
+- May 17th

-- August 3rd
+- August 9th

-- October 26th
+- October 24th

-On July 27, 2022, the Chair of the PROC attended the State Board for Public Accountancy's Board meeting to present its 2021 Annual Report.
+On July 26, 2023, the Chair of the PROC attended the State Board for Public Accountancy's Board meeting to present its 2022 Annual Report.

-b.
-Oversight Reports from the AICPA on the Administering Entities (AE) - The Committee reviewed the AICPA Oversight Reports on the Administering Entities.
-In December 2022 the AICPA completed the Oversight Report for the Pennsylvania Institute of Certified Public Accountants.
-The Committee noted that PICPA was in compliance with the AICPA's Peer Review Standards.

-c.
-Oversight of the Peer Review Committee (PRC) and Report Acceptance Body (RAB) of PICPA - To continue the Committee's monitoring of the sponsoring organization, on January 20, 2022, Mr. Iles attended a PRC meeting.
-Ms. Singer attended a RAB meeting on February 3, 2022, May 3, 2022, and December 15, 2022.
+- b.
+Oversight Reports from the AICPA on the Administering Entities (AE) The Committee reviewed the AICPA Oversight Reports on the Administering Entities. - c.
+Oversight of the Peer Review Committee (PRC) and Report Acceptance Body (RAB) of PICPA To continue the Committee's monitoring of the sponsoring organization, Ms. Singer attended a PRC meeting on May 23, 2023, and Mr. Pitcher attended a RAB meeting on July 20, 2023.